 If you thought Facebook had access only to your profile data and friends list, think again.
-Android users have discovered their call history and SMS data has also been collected for years.
+Android users have discovered their call history and SMS data have also been collected for years.

-After the Cambridge Analytica scandal, Facebook users took a step back and started revising their behaviour when it came to the addictive social media platform.
-Wanting the “naked truth”, some downloaded all the data Facebook stored on their account.
-Surprise, surprise – they discovered the platform had been saving their call history and SMS data for years.
+After the Cambridge Analytica scandal, Facebook users started to question how secure the information and data they’d given to the social media giant was.
+Wanting to find out the truth, some downloaded all the data Facebook stored on their account.
+Both surprisingly and unsurprisingly, they discovered the platform had been saving their call history and SMS data for years.

 Oh wow my deleted Facebook Zip file contains info on every single phone cellphone call and text I made for about a year- cool totally not creepy.